ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 > comments, Wikipedia, and more.

-In practice, **we'd want to extract knowledge from other sources**&mdash;books, the Internet, Reddit comments, Wikipedia&mdash; rather than providing it ourselves.
+In practice, **we'd want to extract knowledge from other sources**&mdash;books, the Internet, Reddit comments, Wikipedia...you name it!
 In NLP, we call this collection of texts as the *corpus*.[^1] We won't be scraping any text for now.
 Instead, we'll come up with our own:

 ```python
 sentences = [